txzsas/txzsas/README.md

-- 👋 Hi, I’m @txzsas
+- 👋 Hi, I’m Carlos Gomez
-- 👀 I’m interested in  colaborar en  transformación digital y crecimiento,  como también en conocimientos de pruebas de software
+- 👀 I’m interested in business growth and product ownership
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SAFe / agile coach
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Business & IT Dev.
 - 📫 How to reach me ...

 <!---